-Learning programming has never been easier than today.
-Not to mention that skilled developers are one of the most sought-after employees in the world right now.
+Oh and did I mention that skilled developers are one of the most sought-after employees in the world, too?

 This misconception is something I hear a lot, so let’s take care of it first.

-However, you will not be working with any advanced-level math concepts in the future if you are interested in web development.
+However, you will not be working with any advanced-level math concepts in the future if you are interested in building websites or web applications.

 And if you are not that good in solving problems yet, don’t worry.
 You will learn how to approach even the most complex of problems very quickly when you start learning coding.